datacamp-content/courses-introduction-to-shell/chapter2.md

 ## How can I get help for a command?

 To find out what commands do,
-people used to use the `man` command.
+people used to use the `man` command
-These days,
-it's more common to search online for `unix man` and the name of a command, so we have not installed `man` in our platform.
+(short for "manual").
 For example,
-the search `unix man head` brings up this information:
+the command `man head` brings up this information:

 ```
 HEAD(1)               BSD General Commands Manual              HEAD(1)